zackproser/procrastiproxy/README.md

 ## Office hours

-You can set your working hours in your `.procrastiproxy.yaml` config file.
 If a request is made to procrastiproxy within the configured office hours, the request will be examined and blocked if its host is on the block list.
 If a request is made to procrastiproxy outside of the configured office hours, it will be allowed.

 # Running tests

 Procrastiproxy comes complete with tests to verify its functionality.

-`go test -v ./...`
+`go test`